Project: "Support of reforming of justice in Ukraine"

 in the area of judicial independence and court procedures;

-- a stronger protection of interests of judges through judicial voluntary associations;
+- a ber protection of interests of judges through judicial voluntary associations;

 of the judicial independence;